mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Classifying cat and dog images.</em>
         </p>

-     2. **Object Detection.** Here \\(\mathbf{x}\\), the input variable is an image with objects we want to detect, and \\(\mathbf{y}\\), the output variable is the location of objects in the image.
+     2. **Object Detection.** Here \\(\mathbf{x}\\), the input variable is an image with objects we want to detect, and \\(\mathbf{y}\\) (please note we are using a bold letter to indicate that the output is a vector), the output variable is the location of objects in the image.
 Hence, we have a regression task.
 Please note that sometimes object recognition is used to indicate both the classification and detection of an object (In this case we have a hybrid task, including both classification and regression).
 In this sense, the output variable also includes the type (class) of the detected objects.
 This task is discriminative and supervised.

         <p align="center">
          <img width="706" alt="Screenshot 2023-07-16 at 11 26 45 AM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/a69ab827-d8dc-40fd-8cb3-d2baa5255d56">